gptscript-ai/search/README.md

 # Search Tools for GPTScript (WIP)

-This repo contains (or will contain) search tools for GPTScript.
+This repo contains search tools for GPTScript.
 The plan is to support Bing, Brave, and Google.

 Usage example: